OpenST/platform-api/README-ORIGIN-SETUP.md

 ## Origin Chain Setup

-#### [Only DevOps] NOTE: Make sure to make `defaultOriginChainGasPrice` value is changed from 10 Gwei to something lower mentioned in ETH Gas Station. in `/lib/globalConstant/contract.js`
+#### [Only DevOps] NOTE: Make sure you review DEFAULT_VALUE_GAS_PRICE gas price from https://ethgasstation.info/txPoolReport.php, as dynamic gas price cron is not yet active.

 * Generate master internal funder address for this ENV
 ```bash